Sendense Documentation

 Sendense first discovers CloudStack zones, hosts, tenants, VMs, volumes and storage placement through scoped CloudStack credentials.

-The protection path then selects the most efficient available changed-block source: native storage path where available, optional snagent host assist for supported CloudStack KVM storage paths, or Sendense CBT for storage without native changed-block maps.
+The protection path uses a qualified native storage path where available, optional snagent host assist on supported CloudStack KVM storage paths, or a full-source-read EBA path where no native changed-block map exists.

 Backup data lands in EBA repositories where deduplication, compression, retention and restore behavior are governed by Sendense rather than by the primary storage backend.